crodas/SQLParser/README.md

 What does it do?
 ---------------

-It parse SQL (mostly MySQL's SQL) and exposes the SQL query as an object so it can be manipulated and assembled back to a query.
+It parses SQL (mostly MySQL's SQL) and returns the SQL query as an object.
+This object can be modified programmatically to generate another SQL query.

 How to install?
 --------------